10 Drool-Worthy Knitted Bib Patterns for Every Little Dribbler

 This Turtle Love bib features a seed or moss stitch border with a cute turtle silhouette knitted in purl stitches against a stockinette background.

 Elaine gave very detailed instructions.
 She provides 2 ways to cast on and 2 ways to make the cords.
 She also created a chart for the turtle design.
-The pattern is available free at Elaine’s website.
-Elaine has many other bib patterns on her website.
-Do check them out.
+The free PDF pattern is available at Elaine’s website.
+Elaine has many other free bib patterns on her website.

 April Cromwell’s Knit Bib